tasks requiring occasional host session reuse without cloud dependency.

 "run_cloud_extraction",

-"Execute browser task in isolated cloud enviro
+"Execute browser task in isolated cloud environment with uploaded credentials",

 const stagehand = await Stagehand.attach(session.id);